 Our founder and owner, Meg Hoyle, graduated from Davidson College with a B.S. in Biology.
 She was a COSEN-Pew Scholar and the recipient of a Thomas J. Watson Fellowship.
 She obtained her master’s degree in Wildlife Ecology and Management at the University of Georgia.
 Her classroom and field training have given her a special perspective on the coastal environment and she is a born educator.
 Meg wanted to share the wonders she saw during her career as a biologist with others and started Botany Bay Ecotours.

+Due to our great customer loyalty, we have increased our number of tours and expanded our team.
 Meg selects other guides for our programs based on their love of the area, field of study and experience in the lowcountry.

 How a tour can make your visit to the South Carolina Lowcountry special